untreu2/untreu.me/things/qiqstr/assets.md

 (should be in svg format, i'll put ✅ to those completed and added to qiqstr's repo.)

+- color palette (for dark and light modes)

-- the main logo of qiqstr
+- the main logo of qiqstr (for dark and light modes)

+- font

 note: